DanyloDmytruk/DanyloDmytruk/README.md

 # Hi there 👋

-My name is Danylo Dmytruk and this is my GitHub profile.
-Here I work at my projects.
-I like coding web applications and Windows or Linux desktop applications (mostly Windows).
+My name is Danylo Dmytruk, and welcome to my GitHub profile.
+Here, I work on a variety of projects, focusing on web applications and Windows/Linux desktop applications (with a preference for Windows).
+I'm passionate about coding and enjoy exploring various technologies and tools.

+## Skills and Technologies

-I have experience in using:
+I have experience with a wide range of technologies, including:

-- PHP
+### PHP
- -- Laravel
+- Laravel
- -- PHP Unit
+- PHP Unit

+### Web Development
+- HTML/CSS
-- HTML/CSS, JS
+- JavaScript
- -- Vue
+  - Vue
- -- jQuery
+  - jQuery

+### Databases
-- Redis, Memcached
+- MySQL

-- MySQL, Postgres
+- Postgres
+- Redis
+- Memcached

+### DevOps
 - Docker
 - GIT (and GitHub CI/CD)

-- C/C++
+### C/C++
-   -- WinAPI
+- WinAPI
-   -- STL

-- ASM
+- STL

+### Assembly
-   -- IDA
+- IDA
-   -- x64dbg
+- x64dbg

+### Learning and Exploring
-- Golang (currently actively learning)
+- Golang (actively learning)
-- Python (it is pretty useful in automatization or quick-coding scripts for small purposes)
+- Python (useful for automation and quick scripting)

+Feel free to explore my repositories to see projects where I've applied these skills.
+If you have any questions or would like to collaborate, feel free to reach out.
+Happy coding!